gsegt/keyboard/README.md

 ## This repository

-This config is suitable for both V1 (DZ60 Rev 3.0) and V2 (DZ60 V2 Flex cut) board.
+This config is suitable for the V1 (DZ60 Rev 3.0) only.

 ### Cloning this repo